TediusTimmy/SoundEngine/README.md

 To actually play music: call `TD_SOUND::Venue::getInstance().queueMusic()` passing in a `std::vector` of `std::string`.
 Each string is expected to be a complete song for one voice.
 All voices will be played simultaneously (and scaled by the number of voices to attempt to level the volume).
 Polyphony is achieved through multiple voices.
 The queueMusic function will throw a `std::invalid_argument` exception if the string cannot be parsed, and will remove any voice that doesn't make sound.

 The song at the front of the queue can be looped using `TD_SOUND::Venue::getInstance().toggleLoop()`.
+Also, you can install a callback for when the last song in the queue ends: `TD_SOUND::Venue::getInstance().addMusicCallback()`.
+The called function takes no arguments and will not return anything.

 Music Macro Language
 --------------------